fperezgamonal/faldoi-ipol/README.md

 ```bash
 ./deepmatching im_name0.png im_name1.png -nt 4 -downscale 2
 ```
-To see a more in detail usage of the _sift_cli_ , _match_cli_ (for SIFT) and _deepmatching_ (DeepMatching) executables, visit the [SIFT anatomy](http://www.ipol.im/pub/art/2014/82/) and [DeepMatching](http://lear.inrialpes.fr/src/deepmatching/) pages or/and check their source code's README.md files.
+To see a more in detail usage of the _sift_cli_ , _match_cli_ (for SIFT) and _deepmatching_ (DeepMatching) executables, visit the [SIFT anatomy][4] and [DeepMatching][5] pages or/and check their source code's README.md files.
+In order to generate the needed binaries, you can use the ones located in the folder _'ext_bin'_ (may not work with your particular architecture) or download the source code from the links above and compile them as follows (**recommended**):
+	- _SIFT_: download and unzip the compressed file in the desired directory.
+Change to the directory where the _Makefile_ is located in a terminal.
+Simply run the command _'make'_ which should yield the _sift_cli_ , _match_cli_ binaries.
+	- _DeepMatching_: download and unzip the compressed file in the desired directory.
+Open a terminal and change to the directory where the _Makefile_ is located.
+In this case, we needed to change some lines of the original _Makefile_ from the source code in order to successfully compile it under Linux.
+Just comment out the lines inside the _'ifeq ($(OS_NAME),Linux)'_ statement for _'LAPACKLDFLAGS=-latlas -lblas'_.
+If this does not work, you may try the original lines as it may work in your case.

+Please note that in both cases, you may need to install the required libraries (see README files from both sources for details).
+Also in both cases, you will need to copy the binaries to the 'build' directory (created after recompiling the project with _'./recompile_changes.sh'_ in the root folder).
+To avoid having to repeat this step every time you change the code, you could just add a line to the bash script above of the type: _'cp ../precompiled_binaries/* .'_  to copy them to the build directory after each new compilation.

-Alternatively, you can take a look at any of the Python scripts on the following section to see some usage examples with FALDOI (only some default parameters of the matching algorithms are tweaked and most of these are fixed in the code).
+For a simplified usage of the algorithm, you can take a look at any of the Python scripts on the following section to see some usage examples with FALDOI (only some default parameters of the matching algorithms are tweaked and most of these are fixed in the code).

-NOTE: 'nspo' means the number of scales per octave; 'nt' means the number of threads, 'downscale' is the downscaling factor to apply to the original image.
+NOTE: _'nspo'_ means the number of scales per octave; _'nt'_ means the number of threads, _'downscale'_ is the downscaling factor to apply to the original image.

 #### Sparse flow
 ```bash